-Jersey corporate insolvency - the two regimes20 Sep 2019
+Jersey corporate insolvency - the two regimes

 There are two principal regimes for corporate insolvency in Jersey: désastre and winding-up.
 This Briefing seeks to highlight the major features of each and some of the differences between the two.